November 12, 1985 : The military Coup that failed and the day God saved my life

 By Kabs Kanu

-In the early morning of Tuesday November 12 1985 , we were on a week-long fast and having a prayer retreat at the BWI Picnic Grounds in Kakata, when we saw an old man passing with his radio glued to his ears. .
-The national anthem of Liberia would be played and then somebody would speak and the radio would be playing martial music.
+In the early morning of Tuesday November 12 1985 , the church was on a week-long fast and we were having a prayer retreat at the BWI Picnic Grounds in Kakata, 45 miles from Monrovia.
+The picnic grounds was about a mile or two from the BWI/ KRTTI campuses.
+We went there by 6am and were holding hands and had prayed for few hours when we saw an old man passing through the dirt road leading further into the deep forest, with his radio glued to his ears. .

 As we would learn later, Quiwonkpa had invaded Liberia from Sierra Leone with Liberian army deserters and rebels as well as Sierra Leonean police officers ( ISUs ) provided by President Joseph Momoh.
 They had seized the radio station and the military barracks ( BTC ) and Quiwonkpa was announcing at regular intervals that his patriotic forces had invaded Liberia and taken over and that Doe was in hiding but there was no escape for him.
 He was a friendly and patriotic military officer who was a favourite of the masses.
 Therefore, thousands poured into the streets to welcome his coup and celebrate the downfall of the hated Doe.